 Impossible to achieve

 To my mind, the problem with this book is not so much the clumsy execution.
-It is not that it is merely wrong.
-This book set out to achieve the impossible.
-You cannot convince those who have moved or are moving to support the boycott movement from the authors’ vantage point.
-The authors share the Israeli government (and Loyal Opposition’s!) view on virtually every single major aspect of the conflict: They think of Gaza in the same way as Netanyahu and Herzog; they view Israel’s wars in the same way.
-Given a choice between the continuing Occupation and its immediate removal, they’d opt for the former.
-They’ll find excuses to back up a military officer who shot a Palestinian teenager in the back, and if they have protested Israel’s citizenship law I’d be most surprised.
+It is not that it is merely wrong, this book set out to achieve the impossible.
+You cannot convinced those who have moved or are moving to support the boycott movement from the authors’ vantage point.
+The authors share the Israeli government (and Loyal Opposition’s!) view on virtually every single major aspect of the conflict: They think of Gaza in the same way and Netanyahu and Opposition Leader Herzog, they view Israel’s wars in the same way, Given a choice between the continuing Occupation and its immediate removal they’d opt for the former.
+They’ll find excuses to back up a military officer who shot a Palestinian teenager in the back and if they have protested Israel’s citizenship law I’d be most surprised.

 On the other hand those who are opting for the boycott movement are on the whole motivated by high ideals.
-People like the authors, who show absolutely no empathy to Palestinians, aren’t going to make the army of boycotters change their mind.
-So it’s their starting point that leads them astray.
+People like the authors who show absolutely no empathy to the Palestinians aren’t going to make the army of boycotters change their mind.
+So it’s their starting point which leads them astray.